Data Loss Prevention @ RBC

 Reimagining the Data Loss Prevention (DLP) Dashboard

-It was the summer of 2024… when I dove into the fascinatingly complex world of cybersecurity and data loss prevention
+It was the summer of 2024… when I dove into the fascinatingly complex world of cybersecurity and data loss prevention.

 The current dashboard was created using Tableau, and the DLP team was looking to develop it from scratch internally.
 Along with two developers and a PM, I served as the sole designer on the team.